StailGot/cppconf/2023/linux_cpp.md

 ### MSVC -fvisibility-ms-compat

+- `-Wweak-vtables`
+- warning: A has no out-of-line virtual method definitions; its vtable will be emitted in every translation unit

+---

+### MSVC -fvisibility-ms-compat

 - It sets the default visibility to hidden, like `-fvisibility=hidden`
 - Types, but not their members, are not hidden by default.
 - The One Definition Rule is relaxed for types without explicit visibility specifications that are defined in more than one shared object: those declarations are permitted if they are permitted when this option is not used.